pablisch/how-to-express-mongodb-todo-api/howTo/3b_getTodoById_unitTests.md

 ## Unit testing validation and error handling

 We also test our validation by running function calls that should fail and asserting the message that we receive and the code that is returned.

-Again, inside the `getTodoById` describe block:
+Test validation and error handling for:
+- `task` not found in the database
+- the `_id` not being a valid MongoDB ID object

 ```javascript
     test.each([